ank1traj/portfolio/content/jobs/girlscript/index.md

 url: 'http://www.girlscript.tech/'
 ---

-- Developed illustrations, logos and other designs.
+- Designed illustrations, logo and other designs.
-- Used the appropriate colors and layouts for each graphic.
+- Used the appropriate colours and layouts for each graphic.
-- Worked with copywriters and creative director to produce final design
+- Worked with copywriters and creative directors to produce the final designs.